lightning-core/lightning/communications/high/AmikoPay_PaymentLink.md

 ##Locking
-When the payee finds a route, it sends a HavePayeeRoute message to the payer:
+When the payee finds a route, it sends a HaveRoute message to the payer:

-###HavePayeeRoute
+###HaveRoute
 Attributes:
-* 'transactionID': string.
-The transaction ID (the hash of the commit token).
+* 'transactionID': Set to null by the payee, and ignored by the payer.
+* 'isPayerSide': boolean.
+Set to False.

 This allows the payer to detect when both routes are established.
 As soon as that is the case, the payer starts locking funds on the first hop of the route.